8 Common Causes of Wrongful Death in San Diego

 • Transportation accidents involving company vehicles or equipment.

 Employers are required to follow safety regulations, but when they fail to do so, the results can be catastrophic.
+If you have lost a loved one in a workplace accident, a third-party liability claim may be available in addition to workers' compensation.
+Read more about fatal workplace accidents and wrongful death claims.

 At Hulburt Law Firm, we specialize in handling wrongful death cases.
 Conor Hulburt has represented surviving family members in death cases involving car accidents, truck accidents, workplace accidents, defective products, bicycle accidents, dangerous premises, and more.
 View some of our case results here.